 Sexually transmitted infections

-An itchy vaginal area after sex could be a sign that you’ve contracted an STI.
-There are over 30 known sexually transmitted infections and diseases, but not all of them cause itching.
+An itchy vaginal area after sex could be a sign that you’ve contracted a sexually transmitted infection (STI).
+There are over 30 known sexually transmitted infections and diseases, but not all of them cause vaginal itching.

 Trichomoniasis